ionrock/ionblog/pages/resume.rst

  - Designed and co-authored a new worker model in Designate.
-Prior to this change, Designate used specialized services that were complicated to operate and added a huge amount of complexity in the codebase, including bugs that made core features broken.
+Prior to this change, Designate used specialized services that were complicated to operate and added a huge amount of complexity in the code base, including bugs that made core features broken.
 I explained the problems and a potential fix to some younger developers on the team and mentored them through the implementation, fixing the last critical bugs necessary for our